spcanelon/silvia/content/blog/2021-06-01-hello-hugo-apero/index.markdown

     Then run `blogdown::serve_site()` to build your new Apéro site locally.
 Go through the site and make sure everything looks the way it should and that links are generally pointing to the right places.

-    When you're satisfied, commit the changes to your primary branch!<br>There may be *a lot* of files that were deleted and added during the switch to Apéro and, while not generally recommended, I used the `git add .` command to stage all of the changes at once and, commited the changes, and then pushed.
-This only after thoroughly looking through the list of changed files so I knew what was happening.
+    When you're satisfied, commit the changes to your primary branch!<br>There may be *a lot* of files that were deleted and added during the switch to Apéro and, while not generally recommended, I used the `git add .` command to stage all of the changes at once, commited the changes, and then pushed.
+I did this after thoroughly looking through the list of changed files so I knew what was happening.

 6. Wait a couple of minutes for the changes to get pushed to your primary branch (e.g. `main`) and then wait patiently for Netlify to build your site after the merge.